 The SPI model used in this work contains a number of simplifications.
 One such simplification is the use of the NGS ablation model, which is based on a simplified spherical pellet shard geometry and neglecting the details of the ablating electron momentum distribution.
-In addition, it neglects the electrostatic shielding [28] resulting from the difference in ion and electron mobility and the magnetic shielding [29] due to the deflection of magnetic field lines around the ablation cloud.
-Nevertheless, the NGS model has been shown to compare reasonably well with experiments, and the effect of the above simplifications have been estimated in the literature to counteract each other [30].
+In addition, it neglects the electrostatic shielding [27] resulting from the difference in ion and electron mobility and the magnetic shielding [36] due to the deflection of magnetic field lines around the ablation cloud.
+Nevertheless, the NGS model has been shown to compare reasonably well with experiments, and the effect of the above simplifications have been estimated in the literature to counteract each other [37].
 Therefore, while a more advanced ablation model could result in an order unity correction to the deposition profile, the discrepancy compared to the NGS model is expected to be quite modest.

 A larger correction might be caused by the details of the expansion process of the pellet material between the ablation and final deposition.
 In the present model, this process has simply been assumed to be instantaneous and local.
 In reality, however, the homogenisation and equilibration process takes of the order of 1 ms. This time scale is similar to the time it takes the plume of shards to pass a given flux surface.
-As the newly ablated material is subject to an $E \times B$ -drift towards the low field side, the deposited material will cover a wider radial region.
-(The drift may be less pronounced for neon than for deuterium pellets.
-The drive of the drift - the excess pressure of the pellet cloud - is directly reduced by the lower temperature of the cloud due to a radiative cooling of neon.
-In addition, in this two-stage injection scheme the background temperature is lower when the neon shards enter the plasma, with a correspondingly low ablation rate, leading to a lower excess density in the cloud [31].)
+As the newly ablated material is subject to an $E \times B$ drift towards the low field side, the deposited material will cover a wider radial region.
+A significant concern of pure deuterium SPI is the poor penetration of the injected material, as observed in experiments [9], owing to the $E \times B$ drift.
+The drift may be less pronounced for neon than for deuterium pellets.
+The drive of the drift-the excess pressure of the pellet cloud-is directly reduced by the lower temperature of the cloud due to a radiative cooling of neon.
+In addition, in this two-stage injection scheme the background temperature is lower when the neon shards enter the plasma, with a correspondingly low ablation rate, leading to a lower excess density in the cloud [38].
+Possibly, the drift issue affecting the first injection phase may be reduced by adding just a small amount of neon to the D pellet, so much that it does not induce a thermal collapse, while cooling the cloud sufficiently to reduce radial drifts.
+However, finding a suitable composition to achieve this requires experimental work and numerical modelling that accounts for magnetohydrodynamic (MHD) stability.